serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 Here are some notes from our favorite Day 1 talks.
 We'll update this tomorrow with more info from Day 2, so be sure to check back in.

 # The gritty details

+We're giving you the full notes from some of our favorite talks!
+If you were there, we hope they're a nice refresher.
+If you were home, we hope it's like you were there.

 **Click to jump straight to your fave talk, or scroll down to read them all:**<br>
 - [The State of Serverless Security](https://serverless.com/blog/serverless-conf-2017-nyc-recap/#the-state-of-serverless-security)